Home » Technology » Turn Your E-Waste into Cash By Selling Computer Scrap

 • Handle Carefully: Damaged components lose value fast.
 Gentle disassembly saves the day.
 Avoid yanking components forcefully from the board.

-• Weigh and Calculate: Before heading to the yard, know how much you have—gives you bargaining power.
-Scrap yards base payment on weight, so knowing how much you’re bringing gives you an edge during negotiations.
+• Weigh and Calculate: Before heading to the yard, know how much you have—it gives you bargaining power.
+Scrap yards base payment on weight, so knowing how much you bring gives you an edge during negotiations.

 • Organize Your Scrap: Keep different types of scrap in separate containers.
-Organized components not only make things easier for you, but also show buyers that you’re serious about scrapping—leading to higher cash offers.
+Organized components make things easier for you and show buyers that you’re serious about scrapping—leading to higher cash offers.

 How Much Cash Are We Talking About?